-A social innovation approach to a better housing system
+A social innovation approach to housing affordability

 Can social innovation help tackle the housing crisis?

 In partnership with Canada Mortgage and Housing Corporation (CMHC), the Centre for Social Innovation (CSI), with support from the Vancity Community Foundation, Social Innovation Canada (SI Canada) conducted a directed social innovation lab to address the pressing issue of housing affordability for those in core housing need.

 The Financialization of Housing Lab was part of CMHC’s Solutions Lab program.
 It co-designed and co-developed innovative, bottom-up solutions to complex housing problems that are of high priority with the National Housing Strategy.

 Goals and Objectives: